 A crate will help them to feel safe.
 You may try putting your dog in a crate and then transporting it to your new home.
-This way you can open the crate once they reach their destination and allow them to come out when they feel comfortable.
-Don’t force them to explore and, instead, let them do it in their own time.
+This way, you can open the crate once they reach their destination and allow them to come out when they feel comfortable.
+Don’t force them to explore; let them do it in their own time.

 Safety is key

-For long road trips, you’ll want to plan for their needs during the drive including pet-friendly hotels, bathroom breaks, and food and water breaks.
-Even for short trips across town, be sure your pet is in a stable carrier that is vehicle-friendly.
+You’ll want to plan for their needs during the drive for long road trips, including pet-friendly hotels, bathroom breaks, and food and water breaks.
+Even for short trips across town, be sure your pet is in a vehicle-friendly, stable carrier.
 No matter how far you’re going, your pet’s safety during travel has to be your number one concern.

 They may become unpredictable

-Because your pet may be scared or confused, their behavior can become erratic or out of the norm for them.
-Prepare for these situations, so you understand your dog’s behavior.
+Because your pet may be scared or confused, their behavior can become erratic or out of the norm.
+Prepare for these situations so you understand your dog’s behavior.
 Even the friendliest and confident cat may hide and become agitated.
 Your dog may have an accident in their new home or get sick during the drive.
 Even reptiles or birds may stop eating when they are moved due to stress.
 If you’re concerned, talk to your vet about these behaviors and how to help.